-"And he said unto them, On this wise shall ye baptize; ... there shall be no disputations ...
-Whoseever repenteth of his sins, ... and desireth to be baptized in my name, on this wise shall ye baptize them: ... and in my name shall ye baptize ... these are the words that ye shall say, calling them by name, saying: H aving authority given me of Jesus Christ, I baptize you in the name of the Father, and of the Son, and of the Holy Ghost ...
-And after this manner shall ye baptize in my name, for behold, verily I say unto you, that the Father, and the Son, and the Holy Ghost are one" ( 3 Nephi 5:23-27)
+"And he said unto them, On this wise shall ye baptize; and there shall be no disputations...whoso repenteth of his sins...and desireth to be baptized in my name, on this wise shall ye baptize them:...and in my name shall ye baptize...these are the words that ye shall say, calling them by name, saying: Having authority given me of Jesus Christ, I baptize you in the name of the Father, and of the Son, and of the Holy Ghost.
+And after this manner shall ye baptize in my name, for behold, verily I say unto you, that the Father, and the Son, and the Holy Ghost are one."
+(III Nephi 5:23-25, 27).

-A critical examination of this statement will show that the officiating minister was to baptize "in my name," that is Christ's name; that in baptizing he was to do so in the name, not names, of the Father, Son, a and Holy Ghost.
-And that Jesus then adds that "after this manner shall ye baptize in my name," showing that Jesus claimed all these names as applying to himself-to theone divine person.
+A critical examination of this statement will show that the officiating minister was to baptize "...in my name..."
+(III Nephi 5:24) that is Christ's name; that in baptizing he was to do so in the name, not names, of the Father, Son, and Holy Ghost.
+And that Jesus then adds that "...after this manner shall ye baptize in my name..."
+(III Nephi 5:27) showing that Jesus claimed all these names as applying to himself

+- to the one divine person.
 Because of its connection the last clause of the quotation carries superior weight beyond any other similar statement in the Scriptures.
-It is more than an affirmation of the oneness of Father, Son, and Holy Ghost, for it also affirms that the oneness of Being is revealed in Jesus Christ; and that the terms "F, ther, Son, and Holy Ghost are but definitive terms belonging to his own person, which is God.
+It is more than an affirmation of the oneness of Father, Son, and Holy Ghost, for it also affirms that the oneness of Being is revealed in Jesus Christ; and that the terms Father, Son, and Holy Ghost are but definitive terms belonging to his own person, which is God.